- Category

 Regular eye exams are not just about seeing clearly; they are a proactive measure to maintain your overall well-being.

 Beyond vision health, the eye exam plays an important role in your overall health.
 During an eye exam, your eye doctor can detect signs of other non-vision-related health issues, such as diabetes and hypertension.
-Undiagnosed hypertension and diabetes can not only lead to serious full-body health issues but may also lead to eye damage and potential vision loss.
+Undiagnosed hypertension and diabetes can not only lead to serious full-body health issues, but may also lead to eye damage and potential vision loss.

-Now that we understand the importance of eye exams and the role that they play in your vision and eye health, let’s delve into what to expect during this normal check-up.
+Now that we understand the importance of eye exams and the role that they play in your vision and eye health, let’s delve into what to expect during this normal checkup.
 An eye exam typically involves a series of tests and evaluations to assess different aspects of your visual health.
-Here are five of the routine eye tests you can expect at your next eye exam:

 1) Visual Acuity Screening: The familiar eye chart measures how well you see at various distances.
 Your eye doctor may also discuss whether a progressive lens could improve clarity at multiple focal points as your visual needs change with age.